Lebonedeke/Masterpiecevault/README.md

 #small_projects
-this a list of python projects tha I was able to build as a beginner in learning python
+this a list of python projects that I was able to build as a beginner in learning python